 "There's an increase in blood flow triggered by a surge in nitric oxide in your body during sex—which is why you may notice parts of your body flush.
 This is also why your nipples become more sensitive and erect," explains Brahmbhatt.

 "You may even have a reflex in your hands and feet (which is why you may clench your hands to the bed or your partner's body)," adds Brahmbhatt.
 "These sensations may feel like a total loss of control, but the reality is that your body is fully in control."
-Anami continues, "You release serotonin and DHEA at climax.
-Serotonin is a neurotransmitter that regulates your mood and makes you feel peaceful, happy, and hopeful.
-DHEA has antidepressant effects and boosts immunity."
+When you climax, you release serotonin and DHEA.
 Essentially, if you boost your orgasm quota, you will boost your mood.